Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Penn State and its opponents have scored at least 54.5 points or more only once this season.
+- Penn State and its opponents have scored at least 54.5 points or more only one time this year.

 - The combined points per game average of the two teams, 74.6, is 20.1 points more than Saturday's over/under.